WSJHawkins/ExploringSycl/Lattice Boltzmann/README.md

 This directory contains all my Lattice Boltzmann Code.
 The OpenCL and OpenMP versions were written during COMS30006 a unit in High Performance Computing at the University of Bristol.

 ## Compilation
 Each folder contains a Makefile which will compile the code.
 Each has a default compiler set but this can be overridden by passing a ```COMPILER=``` variable to the make command.
+The optimisation level is set for each Makefile but if you wish to override this just enter ```OptimisationLevel=O3``` changing out ``O3``` for your desired level.

 For OpenCL and OpenMP you can choose between gcc and icc by passing ```COMPILER=gcc``` and ```COMPILER=icc``` respectively.